 Traditionally, most employers focused on providing benefits for their employees that helped them stay physically healthy, including monetary incentives to lose weight or quit smoking – some even offered on-site gyms and free, healthy meals.

 More recently companies began to embrace the idea that you can’t separate physical health care from mental health care.
-Even before the pandemic, employers started to venture beyond wellness to consider employee wellbeing.
+Even before the pandemic, employers started to venture beyond employee wellness to consider employee wellbeing.

 Wellness refers to a physical state.
 According to Gallup, “wellness describes a healthy lifestyle beyond acute illness.”
 It is something that can be managed by the choices we make concerning the food we eat and how much exercise and sleep we get.